axtk/groundstate/README.md

 });
 ```

-As either store from this setup grows larger, we may want to filter incoming store updates in the component in a more granular fashion, beyond splitting into the two stores.
-Below, we'll add the second parameter to the `useStore()` hook to tell it when to respond to the `users` store updates:
+As either store from this setup grows larger, we may want to filter incoming store updates in the component in a more granular fashion, beyond splitting the data into the two stores.
+Below, we'll add the second parameter to the `useStore()` hook to tell it when to respond to the `users` store updates.
+We'll assume that the `users` store contains an id-value map of user objects, each with its own `lastModified` timestamp.

 ```diff
 let UserCard = ({userId}) => {